 5 tips to beat hay fever

-Hay fever, medically known as allergic rhinitis, is an allergy to pollen which usually occurs between Spring and Autumn (seasonal allergic rhinitis), though can also occur all year round (perennial allergic rhinitis).
-95% of hay fever sufferers are allergic to grass pollen, but some people are allergic to pollen emanating from trees or weeds.
-It's a common misconception that hay fever is caused by flower pollen, which is denser and not carried by the wind.
+Hay fever, medically known as allergic rhinitis, is an allergy to pollen which usually occurs between Spring and Autumn (seasonal allergic rhinitis).
+However, it can also occur year-round (perennial allergic rhinitis).
+Approximately 95% of hay fever sufferers are allergic to grass pollen, but some people are also allergic to pollen from trees or weeds.
+It's a common misconception that hay fever is caused by pollen from flowers, which is denser and not carried by the wind.

 • itchy eyes, nose, throat or skin